 What is a pyramid scheme?
 You get someone to sign up underneath you, and you get a chunk of whatever they are paying for their monthly membership fee- if you pay more money you potentially move up in levels and gain more insider information.

-So the man I initially trusted in was simply using me to make money, of course until I cancelled my membership.
+So the man I initially trusted in was simply using me to make money, of course until I canceled my membership.

 I kept it until August of 2012 which was when I was supposed to receive my $10,000 check.
 When I did not receive my check I contacted customer service at GIN.
 I was told I would not be given the money I was supposed to because I missed a payment- they tried telling me that one of the months I didn’t pay their membership fee.